xenlism/minimalism/README.md

 # minimalism
 ---
-xenlism is Computer Graphic And Programming project to make something batter.
+xenlism is Computer Graphic And Programming project to make something better.
 xenlism is about minimalism and realism.
 xenlism minimalism is Gnome / GTK theme for Gnome 3.x desktop environment.
 xenlism minimalism inspired by Elementary OS.